Governor of Oita Prefecture

 Learning at APU is meaningful not because you can encounter a diverse array of values and become fluent in a foreign language, but because you can develop yourself into an individual equipped with a universal perspective who can survive in a difficult environment while gaining exposure to the diversity of the world.

 With the sharp decline in the number of tourists coming to Beppu, the city faces a dire situation, and we are searching for ways to overcome these difficulties by conceiving and implementing original ideas.
 I hope you will share your ideas with us as we work together to rebuild Beppu into a vibrant city that attracts people from all over the world.

 In closing, let me express my hope for the continued success of Ritsumeikan Asia Pacific University and for the health and happiness of its students and stakeholders.

 Chancellor, The Ritsumeikan Trust

-As the Chancellor of the Ritsumeikan Trust, I extend a warm welcome and sincere congratulations to each and every one of you.
+Let me begin by congratulating all those entering APU today.
+On behalf of The Ritsumeikan Trust, I extend a heartfelt welcome and compliments to each and every one of you.